Chalong Circle towards Rawai. Turn on Soi Mangosteen next to Raw Café

-Specialised in Thai Cuisine as it used to be.
-Original and authentic Thai dishes, full of flavours and herbs, combined with well-matched wines.
+Specialising in Thai Cuisine as it used to be.
+Original and authentic Thai dishes, full of flavours and herbs, Tasty and healthy!
+Low sugar, no MSG.
 Romantic setting on secluded hilltop.

 Ample parking on the doorstep was a good start.
 Then it got better.
 Mangosteen´s restaurant stands on high ground with a commanding view of Chalong Bay, Rawai and nearby islands.